Conditions related to the vestibular (balance) nerve, such as dizziness,

 glimmer of relief and hope.

-disease that we have helped over the years:
+disease and dizziness that we have helped over the years:

 - “So my only symptom is dizziness which never goes away unless I am